 - Direct loans are awarded as part of a student’s financial aid package.
 Once the loan is awarded the student will need to accept the Direct loan award(s) online via eCommon.

 - All borrowers are required to participate in Exit Loan Counseling if they stop attending or drop below half-time standing.
-Exit Counseling can be done via www.studentloans.gov.
+Exit Counseling can be completed online via www.studentaid.gov.

 How to Apply

-All students wishing to borrow a Direct Loan must complete their financial aid file.
-Once the Direct Loan has been awarded, students must accept the Direct loan award(s) online via eCommon.
-Emerson College will notify the Direct Lending Servicer you are attending Emerson College and certify your eligibility for a Direct Loan.
+All students wishing to borrow a Direct Loan must complete their annual FAFSA and then accept the Direct loan award(s) online via eCommon.
+Emerson College will notify the Direct Lending Service that you are attending Emerson College and certify your eligibility for a Direct Loan.
 A fall semester applicant’s lender will be notified in late June.
 A spring semester applicant’s lender will be notified starting in December.

-If you have not previously borrowed a Direct Direct Loan at Emerson College:
+If you have not previously borrowed a Direct Loan at Emerson College:

 - You must complete the federally required Entrance Interview.
 The Interview can be found on the Direct Loan Website.
 If you have borrowed a Direct Loan at Emerson College in the past, you do not need to complete another Entrance Interview.